Hewing Your First Distributed Service

 • Never reuse a tag number — deleted fields should have their tags reserved.

-• New fields must be optional (?) or have defaults so old readers can still decode.
+• New fields must be optional (optional) or have defaults so old readers can still decode.

 • Encoding is automatic — Hew generates efficient binary serialization (HBF) from wire definitions.